1. WHAT ELLESTE SOLO IS AND WHAT IT IS USED FOR

 - If you have a rare blood problem called “porphyria” which is passed down in families (inherited)

-- If you are allergic (hypersensitive) to estradiol hemihydrate or any of the other ingredients of Elleste Solo (listed in section 6 Contents of the pack and other information).
+- If you are allergic to estradiol hemihydrate or any of the other ingredients of this medicine (listed in section 6)

 If any of the above conditions appear for the first time while taking Elleste Solo, stop taking it at once and consult your doctor immediately.